 - Make pit emptying more profitable and safe

 Research or implementation partners: Corrosion y Protección Ingeniería, Institute of Physical Sciences, UNAM.

-Bill & Melinda Gates Foundation Energy: electricity, hydrogen, fuel cells Energy: fuel (liquid or solid) Fundamental research and engineering Global Latin America & Carribian Local NGO Product design and engineering Resource recovery
+Bill & Melinda Gates Foundation Energy: electricity, hydrogen, fuel cells Energy: fuel (liquid or solid) Fundamental research and engineering Global Latin America & Caribbean Local NGO Mexico Other Product design and engineering Resource recovery

 Share this page on